merkys/covid-lt/cluster-analysis.md

     * 7TM0: epitope: contacts with H only, S1 sheet 85 (NTD).
 H is enveloped by S1.
     * 7WD8: S1 CTD1 only, epitope: H with 535 loop, L with 555.

-* Some other entries (identified as group 4 when largest possible contact distance is allowed)
+* Some other entries (identified as group 4 when largest possible contact distance is allowed):

     * 7PRY: H/L with 355 sheet.
 RBM is pushed sideways, almost no interaction with H/L.
     * 7K9Z: H with RBM, L with 355 sheet.